Today I am going to do a little work on this Ford Ranger. I’m going to test out some SeaFoam. I have several things I’m going to work on.

 The oil looks a lot darker than it did yesterday.
 Okay, I’m going to get this engine to start again.
 This engine has not been started in quite some time engine the engine is very cold, and it’s probably about 45 degrees in the shop.

 It’s going to make some noise.
 It’s going to rattle.
 You’re going to hear it.
 A lot quieter as far as the lifter.
 I don’t hear the lifter at all.

-I hear a slight tick inside the engine, but tiny this thing’s way better and I could tell after doing the treatment yesterday that I had much more low-end power than before.
+I hear a slight tick inside the engine, but tiny; this’s way better, and I could tell after doing the treatment yesterday that I had much more low-end power than before.

-It would stall out quickly as the standard shift, and just trying to take off, it had very low-end power, so I’d have to get the RPMs up.
+It would stall out quickly as the standard shift and try to take off, it had very low-end power, so I’d have to get the RPMs up.
 This oil is the oil I just finished draining out of the crankcase.

 I realized there are more scientific ways to look at this oil.
 A scientific approach would be to send this to an oil lab and analyze it for its chemical properties.

 But what I will say is look at the world.
 It’s very dark.
 This oil has only three hours on it, so a lot of the sludge inside the engine has been freed up and drained out of the oil pan.